Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 Courses

-If children are struggling, or failing, in education, I offer easy and effective solutions with quick and lifelong results.
+If children are struggling, or failing, in education, I offer easy, fun and effective solutions with lifelong results.

 I have been working successfully with learning challenges for over 20 years.
-My area of knowledge and techniques are unique in Malta, and I am hoping the information here on my website will help parents, teachers, child development therapists, O.T’s and Speech and Language therapists to understand how important it is to inhibit any retained Early Years primitive reflexes with any child falling behind in school and not reaching expected developmental milestones.
+My area of knowledge and techniques are unique in Malta, and I'm hoping the information on my website will help Parents, Teachers, Child development therapists, Educational Psychologists, O.T’s and Speech and Language therapists understand the importance of retained Childhood Primitive reflexes with children who are falling behind in school, and not reaching expected developmental milestones.

-Movement is the key to unlocking the ability to learn, and I will be delighted to demonstrate this to any school interested.
-Whatever is holding a child back from achieving higher grades and the results they want, can easily be improved.
-Developmental movements can transform their ability to be able to learn with ease, confidence and success, and they will reach their grades more quickly, I guarantee.
+Movement is the key to unlocking the ability to learn by stimulating the sensory system that creates and strengthens the neural connections throughout the brain.
+Whatever is holding a child back from achieving higher grades can be improved using developmental movements.
+Movement can transform their ability to be able to learn with ease, confidence and success, and they will improve their grades more quickly, and in an enjoyable way.

 Dyslexia, Dyspraxia, ADHD / ADD